 The airline must be responsible for the flight disruption.
 Example of this include, technical malfunctions, airline staff strikes, operational issues and more.

-You may be entitled to compensation if your first leg of your flight departed from the EU and was delayed, causing you to miss your compensation.
+You may be entitled to compensation if your first leg of your flight departed from the EU or UK and was delayed, causing you to miss your compensation.
 The operating air carrier must reschedule your connecting flight.
 Furthermore, they must arrange accommodation if the next possible flight is the following day.
 If this is not possible and you make your own travel and/or accommodation arrangement, keep your receipts.
 Submit your flight and provide information and we can do the rest for you.